rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Client.md

 ```

 #### :material-key-wireless: **2.3.2.
 Secrets Manager**
-The secrets_manager section defines how the Orb-Agent should obtain and inject secrets (such as passwords and tokens) into policies.
-This manager can connect to external secret repositories, such as HashiCorp Vault, to securely retrieve sensitive information, preventing it from being written directly into configuration files.
+The secrets_manager section defines how the Orb-Agent should obtain and inject secrets (such as passwords and tokens) into the policies.
+This manager can connect to external secret repositories, such as HashiCorp Vault, to securely retrieve sensitive information, preventing it from being written directly to configuration files.
 See other methods in the [documentation](https://github.com/netboxlabs/orb-agent?tab=readme-ov-file#secrets-manager)

 ```bash
 orb: